Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: it looks up a LOINC code and returns guidance on where to obtain a LOINC → SNOMED CT mapping, explicitly noting it does not perform the mapping itself.
-This distinguishes it from sibling tools that perform direct lookups or searches.
+The description clearly states the tool 'looks up a LOINC code in NLM Clinical Tables and returns guidance on where to obtain a LOINC → SNOMED CT mapping.
+It does not perform the mapping.'
+This is a specific verb+resource with an explicit limitation, distinguishing it from actual mapping tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.